steunix/passweaver-gui/docs/index.md

   - `hsts`: enable HSTS (true/false)
 - `onetimetokens`:
   - `default_hours`: Default one-time tokens expiration in hours
+  - `enable_public_creation`: if true, a '/noauth/onetimesecret' path is exposed: this will let unauthenticated users create one time secrets.
 - `redis`:
   - `enabled`: true or false; if false, internal cache is used (not good for production)
   - `url`: Redis url